 Features of the Sennheiser IE 300 Headphones

-The hefty price of the Sennheiser IE 300 makes it clear that the company did not launch this headphones with the intention of competing with its contemporaries.
-The price point in fact, put these headphones in a very weird place, where it cannot be compared to other wired headphones meant for a more affordable budget, nor can it be compared to the high level and top notch headphones that musicians and professionals in the music and entertainment industry use.
+The hefty price of the Sennheiser IE 300 makes it clear that the company did not launch these headphones with the intention of competing with its contemporaries.
+The price point, in fact, put these headphones in a very weird place, where it cannot be compared to other wired headphones meant for a more affordable budget, nor can it be compared to the high level and top-notch headphones that musicians and professionals in the music and entertainment industry use.

-The only justification of the price point of these pair of headphones can be that the makers intended it to be a product that bridged the gap that exists between an audiophile grade sound quality and headphones that are more affordable but compromise on quality.
-Even though the Sennheiser IE 300 is very expensively priced, the sound quality and overall performance of the headphones is sure to give the users a value for their money.
+The only justification of the price point of these pair of headphones can be that the makers intended it to be a product that bridged the gap that exists between an audiophile-grade sound quality and headphones that are more affordable but compromise on quality.
+Even though the Sennheiser IE 300 is very expensively priced, the sound quality and overall performance of the headphones are sure to give the users value for their money.

 2. Design and Style

 The Sennheiser IE 300 is a pair of wired headphones, which means that it is extremely comfortable to wear, and sits snugly in your ears.
-The wired headphones set means that the user does not have to go through the constant hassle of charging and recharging the batteries that the wireless ear buds ruling the market currently uses.
+The wired headphones set means that the user does not have to go through the constant hassle of charging and recharging the batteries that the wireless earbuds ruling the market currently use.

-Sennheiser did not come up with different colour variants of the IE 300.
-The only variant available of the Sennheiser IE 300 is in the colour black, which undoubtedly, has managed to remain one of the most loved and most popular colour in the gadgets market.
+Sennheiser did not come up with different color variants of the IE 300.
+The only variant available of the Sennheiser IE 300 is in the color black, which undoubtedly, has managed to remain one of the most loved and most popular colour in the gadgets market.

-The cable terminates at a 3.5mm right angle TRS jack, which is compatible with most devices, and is very easy to use.
-The headphones itself does not have an in built microphone or in line volume or transport controls, which comes as a big let down.
-The ear buds are detachable, and they can be attached to the included cable using the gold plated Fidelity+ MMCX connectors.
-These connectors allows the buds to swivel a 360 degrees comfortably, and the connectors also allows the user to change the cable that is included with the headphones, with any cable of the user’s choice, provided it is a MMCX compatible cable.
+The cable terminates at a 3.5mm right-angle TRS jack, which is compatible with most devices and is very easy to use.
+The headphones themselves do not have an in-built microphone or in-line volume or transport controls, which comes as a big letdown.
+The earbuds are detachable, and they can be attached to the included cable using the gold-plated Fidelity+ MMCX connectors.
+These connectors allow the buds to swivel 360 degrees comfortably, and the connectors also allow the user to change the cable that is included with the headphones, with any cable of the user’s choice, provided it is an MMCX compatible cable.

 3. Audio Output

-One of the most impressive feature of this in ear headphones is that it produces an extremely crisp, rich, loud, and well balanced audio.
-The ear buds have an ability to create a sense of space in their reproduction of music, and this is very rarely seen in other headphones.
+One of the most impressive features of this in-ear headphones is that it produces an extremely crisp, rich, loud, and well-balanced audio.
+The earbuds have the ability to create a sense of space in their reproduction of music, and this is very rarely seen in other headphones.

 If you are someone who loves a strong bass, or bass in general, you will love the Sennheiser IE 300.
-The bass it produces is very punchy, but this does not mean that the other aspects and genre of the music goes unremarkably.
-In fact, the Sennheiser IE 300 is a headphone that is extremely well balanced, and it produces a high quality audio every time.
+The bass it produces is very punchy, but this does not mean that the other aspects and genre of the music go unremarkably.
+In fact, the Sennheiser IE 300 is a headphone that is extremely well balanced, and it produces high-quality audio every time.

 4. User Experience

-The Sennheiser IE 300 comes with a swivelling connection in its buds, which makes it very comfortable and flexible, and this helps the ear buds in being easy to fit in the ears without any discomfort to the user at all.
-This swivelling connection of the ear buds are connected to the cable wire of the IE 300 with the help of some ear hooks.
+The Sennheiser IE 300 comes with a swiveling connection in its buds, which makes it very comfortable and flexible, and this helps the earbuds being easy to fit in the ears without any discomfort to the user at all.
+This swiveling connection of the earbuds is connected to the cable wire of the IE 300 with the help of some ear hooks.